jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 This is not a case of testing test doubles.
 This is a case of emulating the contract’s expectation and obligation behaviors via test doubles so that the tests not only specify contract behaviors but demonstrate them in an executable form.

 These contract tests may serve an additional function.
 They can be the basis for future tests against the implementation.
-Rather than providing test double references for the contracts, provide an actual implementations.
+Rather than providing test double references for the contracts, provide an actual implementation.
 Some of the set up in the _Given_ portion of the test and confirmation in the _Then_ portion of the test may need to be updated for the implementation, but the overall scenario should be the same.

 __True Confessions:__ I have not written executable tests against my contracts as I advocated above.
 However, before I learned TDD and BDD I wrote non-executable operational scenarios against my contracts to visualize how they would be used.
 They became the basis of my tests once I started to implement the code.